 Keith Haring was born in 1958, in Pennsylvania, USA.
 He loved drawing cartoons and visiting museums.
 Haring is known for colourful, cartoon artworks and certain characters such as crawling babies, barking dogs and spaceships.
-When he was 20 years old he moved to New York City.
-Keith Haring had relationships with men and was a part of the LGBTQ+ community in New York.
-Keith Haring was inspired by graffiti artists.
-He drew hundreds of drawings on New York's subway.
+When he was 20

 He got in trouble sometimes for drawing on the subway, but many people loved his art.
 He carried on drawing because he wanted everyone to experience art.
 Keith Haring started becoming famous and had exhibitions in galleries.
 When the paintings were sold, he often gave the money to children's charities.